Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Introduction

 the authors construct a velocity field $u \in L^\infty((0,1); C^\alpha (\T^2))$ and an initial datum for which the corresponding solutions $\{ \theta_{\kappa} \}_{\kappa \in (0,1)}$ exhibit anomalous dissipation and enjoy the regularity

-In \cite{AV23}, Armstrong and Vicol construct a velocity field in $L^\infty ((0,1); C^\alpha (\T^2))$ with $\alpha < 1/3$ and prove via a striking technique known as quantitative homogenization that corresponding solutions exhibit anomalous dissipation for all non-constant initial data in $H^1(\T^2)$.
+{ In the case of the construction given in Theorem \ref{thm-main}, it is unclear how to prove regularity of the solutions to \eqref{adv-diff} uniformly in $\kappa>0$ and anomalous dissipation in the full supercritical Yaglom's regime with a two dimensional autonomous divergence-free velocity field remains open. } In \cite{AV23}, Armstrong and Vicol construct a velocity field in $L^\infty ((0,1); C^\alpha (\T^2))$ with $\alpha < 1/3$ and prove via a striking technique known as quantitative homogenization that corresponding solutions exhibit anomalous dissipation for all non-constant initial data in $H^1(\T^2)$.
 Furthermore, dissipation in this scenario occurs continuously in time, as predicted by the theory of scalar turbulence.
 In constructing this velocity field, at a fixed point in time, all frequencies are activated, and the singular set of this velocity field spans the full space-time dimension in $(0,1) \times \mathbb{T}^2$.
 Inspired by this construction, in \cite{BBS23} Burczak, Sz\'ekelyhidi and Wu combined convex integration and quantitative homogenization theory to construct a dense set of solutions to the three-dimensional Euler equations in $C^0$ for which the corresponding solutions to the advection-diffusion equation exhibit anomalous dissipation for any non-constant initial data in $H^1(\T^3)$.
 In \cite{EL23}, Elgindi and Liss prove anomalous dissipation for any non-constant smooth initial data in any supercritical Yaglom's regime.
 The construction of their velocity field is a rescaled-in-time and in-space version of the one in \cite{ELM23} by Elgindi, Liss and Mattingly.
 Finally, in the Kraichnan model \cite{K68}, where the velocity field is a Gaussian random field which is white-in-time and rough-in-space (only H\"older continuous), anomalous dissipation has been proved by Bernard, Gawedzki and Kupiainen \cite{BGK98}, see also \cite{CK03,K03}.
 Recently, Rowan \cite{R23} provided a PDE-based proof of anomalous dissipation in the Kraichnan model.
 Now we go through the techniques mentioned in the summary above and for each technique point out the challenges to overcome in order to apply them in the autonomous two-dimensional setting.

-{\em Balanced growth of norms.} The works based on balanced growth of Sobolev norms \cite{Gautam, EL23} construct smooth velocity fields which satisfy
+{\em Balanced growth of norms.} The works based on balanced growth of Sobolev norms \cite{Gautam, EL23} construct smooth velocity fields which satisfy for any $t \in (0,1)$